The zen of Stafsnes – The hidden beach

 The track behind Dalfjall

-On the east side of Upsaberg there are stunning views down the rugged and convoluted coastline of Heimaey, towards Klif and Eyjafjallajökull in the distance.
+On the east side of Ufsaberg there are stunning views down the rugged and convoluted coastline of Heimaey, towards Klif and Eyjafjallajökull in the distance.
+Here you can also spot that other hidden beach, nestled behind ‘The Crocodile’.

-The rugged coastline on the north side of Heimaey.
+Convoluted coastline on the north side of Heimaey, with the hidden ‘Crocodile beach’.

 Stafsnes peninsula, with a Ribsafari jetboat coming into the cove.